Home Types of Contracts Mechanics Lien

 How a Mechanics Lien Works

 When contractors or builders are not paid for the improvements or other work they complete on a property, one choice for legal recourse that they have is a mechanic’s lien.
-When a mechanic’s lien is filed, it gives the construction company the right to seize monies owed and can lead to you losing your home.
+When a mechanic’s lien is filed, it gives the construction company the right to seize monies owed.
+If the lien is not resolved, you may face foreclosure action on your home.

 Here’s how it works: